calliostro/discogs-bundle/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please ensure your code follows PSR-12 standards and includes tests.
+Please ensure your code follows Symfony coding standards and includes tests.

 ## 📄 License